 She's quite a charismatic person and I've never forgotten that conversation.

 Well, a brand new expedition is about to depart.
-An attempt to faithfully recreate that voyage of the James Caird across the Southern Ocean to South Georgia, plus the 36-hour climb right across the island over the snow-covered central mountains.
+An attempt to faithfully recreate that voyage of the James Caird across the Southern Ocean to South Georgia, plus the 36-hour climb right across the island over the snow and ice-covered central mountains.

 Believe me, this expedition will be considerably more faithful to the original event than our recent re-enactment of Carl Clancy's 'crossing of Ireland'.
 Something like 99% against our 5%, or less.